deepshikha-s/CRS-Machine-Learning-Plugin/README.md

 ## Installation and Setup Steps:

 ### Pre-Requisites:
-You will need to install the following-
+You will need to install the following libraries-

+1. Lua:

 - luasocket
 - ltn

+2. Python:

 - flask
 - request
 - pickle